aleen42/PersonalWiki/qa/cgi_difference.md

 /usr/local/php/sbin/php-fpm [options]

 # options
 # --start:      start a fastcgi process of php
 # --stop:       force to kill a fastcgi process of php
 # --quit:       smooth to kill a fastcgi process of php
 # --restart:    restart a fastcgi process of php
+# --reload:     smooth to reload php.ini
+# --logrotate:  enable log file
 ```

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>